 - Set clear expectations: Set clear timeline expectations with both the employee and your company, keeping in mind peak season’s influence on those timelines.
 HR/recruiting will need to build in as much lead time as possible in order for mobility to bring talent onboard in the timeframe that the business needs them.
 They will also need insight into how the delivery of other relocation benefits may be impacted and the additional costs that may be incurred by improper planning.

-- Authorize services and book vendors now: Authorize services and book vendors as far in advance as possible, as RMCs, DSPs, immigration providers, tax providers, airlines, pet shippers and household goods vendors will be stretched during peak season.
+- Authorise services and book vendors now: Authorise services and book vendors as far in advance as possible, as RMCs, DSPs, immigration providers, tax providers, airlines, pet shippers and household goods vendors will be stretched during peak season.
 Domestic US moves will require a minimum of four weeks and global moves will vary by origin and destination locations.
-Authorizing and booking in advance:
+Authorising and booking in advance:

 - reduces the likelihood of immigration delays.

 - supports greater efficiency & safety of household goods due to fewer handlers who have enough time to handle packing.

 - helps avoid additional fees for rush moves, weekend/off hours services, premiums for late bookings or change fees.

 - reduces the likelihood of exception requests resulting from a need to extend timelines for shipping or temporary housing which, in turn, reduces relocation costs.

 - ensures a greater likelihood of household goods arriving at their destination, as expected and possibly faster than other moves during this time period.